 George Athanasopoulos is Associate Professor and Deputy Head at the Department of Econometrics and Business Statistics at Monash University, Australia.
 I received my PhD in Econometrics from Monash University in 2007 and have since been a member of the Monash Business and Economic Forecasting Unit.
 A large body of his research has a strong focus on forecasting with work published in journals such as: Journal of Econometrics (an Annals Issue on Forecasting in 2011), Journal of Business and Economic Statistics, Journal of Applied Econometrics, Journal of Time Series Analysis, and of course the International Journal of Forecasting.
 He has co-authored with Rob J. Hyndman, Forecasting: Principles and Practice a free online textbook which has practitioners, undergraduate and MBA students as its target audience.

-Stephan Kolassa is a Research Expert at SAP AG in Switzerland.
+Stephan Kolassa is a Data Science Expert at SAP AG in Switzerland.
 He is responsible for the statistical and time series analysis aspects in developing software for automatic and robust causal forecasting of daily SKU/store level data in the retail sector.
 He is also involved in research for downstream forecast-based processes, such as price optimization, assortment planning and replenishment.
 Stephan serves as an associate editor for Foresight.
 In his spare time, he does inferential statistics in biological and clinical psychology.

 Mohsen Hamoudia is presently Head of Strategy and Market Intelligence within Large Accounts Division of Orange Business Services, Paris.
 Since 1993 in France Telecom Group, he was Head of New Products Division, then Head of “Customized Offerings” Division of the “Greater Paris Area”.
 In 1997, he leaded the “Planing and Forecasting” Division of “France Telecom Long Distance”.
 Throughout his career in the Company, he’s been involved in many projects and studies related to Forecasting ICT (Information Communication Technology), such as Networks Planing, Designing and Deployment, Integration and Outsourcing, Customer Experience, Strategic Marketing as well most new business products and solutions such as Cloud Computing, Security Infrastructures, Unified Communications and Mobile.
 Prior to France Telecom Group, he has been Head of Marketing for Electronic Payments System at Atos Company (1988-1993) and Traffic Forecasting Manager at Air Inter (merged with Air France Group in 1997).